Archdiocese of Portland in Oregon: 1885 to 1928

 To replace Seghers in Oregon City, Leo XiII appointed Bishop William Gross from the Diocese of Savannah as archbishop in 1885.
 Gross dedicated St. Mary's Cathedral of the Immaculate Conception in Portland in 1885 and founded the Sisters of St. Mary of Oregon order in 1886.
 Gross opened a senior citizens home in 1896 and Mount Angel College in Saint Benedict in 1887.
 St. Boniface Church in Sublimity and a minor seminary were constructed in 1889.
 Gross presided over the Third Provincial Council of Oregon in 1891.
 He died in 1898.

-The next archbishop of Oregon City was Bishop Alexander Christie of Vancouver Island, named by Leo XIII in 1899.
+The next archbishop of Oregon City was Bishop Alexander Christie of Vancouver Island, in office since 1899.
 In 1901, Christie obtained the former campus of Portland University, a Methodist institution.
-He traded the campus for a couple of archdiocesan properties plus a payment of $1.
+He traded the campus for a couple of archdiocesan properties and a payment of $1.
 Christie reopened the school as Columbia University, which is today the University of Portland.

 In 1903, at Christie's request, the Vatican erected the Diocese of Baker City, covering all of eastern Oregon.
 The archdiocese opened the Christie Home for Orphaned Girls in 1907 and dedicated St. Mary's Church in Mount Angel in 1912.
 The Catholic Truth Society was established in 1922, and Christie successfully campaigned against an Oregon law that would eliminate parochial schools, which was eventually settled by the Supreme Court in Pierce v.
 Society of Sisters.
 Following Christie's death in 1926, Pope Pius XI named Auxiliary Bishop Edward Howard from the Diocese of Davenport as the fifth archbishop of Oregon City.